dgegen/astrafocus/README.md

 The key components include:
 - The initialisation of the interface with the hardware
   - `TelescopeSpecs`: Loading specs of the telescope from a `.yaml` file (see e.g. `exploration/speculoos.yaml`)
+  - `AutofocuserDeviceInterface`: The interface between the API of the devices and this library.
+    - `CameraInterface`: Interface for performing exposures.
-  - `Telescope`: Encapsulating the interface of the telescope.
+    - `FocuserInterface`: Interface for changing the focus position of the telescope.
-    - `TelescopePointer`: Interface for pointing the telescope to a specific coordinate in the equatorial coordinate system.
+    - `TelescopeInterface`: Interface for pointing the telescope to a specific coordinate in the equatorial coordinate system.
+Implementing this interface is less imperative, as the telescope needs to be oriented only once after the focus calibration region was determined, as target tracking is assumed to be regulated outside of this package.
-    - `TelescopeFocuser`: Interface for changing the focus position of the telescope.
 - Targeting
   - `ZenithNeighbourhoodQuery`: Queries the zenith neighbourhood in a database to find a suitable section of the sky for focusing.
 - Focsuing